 - Even if none of these three rules listed above were not the law, Maryland’s health claims arbitration statute merely allows summary judgment for Plaintiffs at the court’s discretion and the court would not exercise such discretion in this case.
 (This makes the opinion bulletproof on appeal.)

 I’m not a scholar of the interplay in Maryland medical malpractice cases between the federal courts and Maryland’s health claims arbitration system.
 So I really don’t know who is right.
 But I agree with Judge Titus’ decision to use his discretion not to grant summary judgment.
-I have always been opposed to form prevailing over substance.
+I have always opposed form prevailing over substance.
 I don’t think the Plaintiffs should get summary judgment based on the technicality of whether Defendants filed a certificate of defensibility.